Introduction from CEO Frank Reynolds

 Biomaterials for the 21st Century

-“We’re Engineers…we’re working to solve challenging problems.” – Robert S. Langer
+“We’re Scientists and Engineers…we’re working to solve challenging problems.” – Robert S. Langer

-Over the last 40 years, PixarBio’s co-founders Frank Reynolds MSE/MBA and Dr. Robert S. Langer, David H. Koch Institute Professor at MIT, have made key contributions to the field of neuroscience through the invention of new biomaterials for the localized delivery of drugs over extended periods of time and for the delivery and support of sustaining cell growth.
+PixarBio’s co-founder Robert S. Langer, David H. Koch Institute Professor at MIT, has made key contributions to the field of neuroscience through the drug delivery inventions utilizing new biomaterials for neuroprotection, localized delivery of drugs, and for sustaining cell growth.

-One example is the Gliadel Wafer.
-Approved by the FDA in September 1996 and co-invented by Robert S. Langer, ScD, and Henry Brem, M.D., Chief of Neurosurgery at Johns Hopkins University who had worked with Langer in the lab of renowned cancer researcher Judah Folkman, M.D., this dime-sized wafer was able to deliver chemotherapy directly to a site in the brain where a tumor had been removed.
-The Gliadel Wafer became the first therapy in more than two decades to extend the lives of patients with a deadly brain cancer called glioblastoma.
-(1) NIH http://www.nih.gov/about/people/langer.htm
+One example is the Gliadel Wafer, approved by the FDA in September 1996 and co-invented by Robert S. Langer, ScD, and Henry Brem, M.D., Chief of Neurosurgery at Johns Hopkins University.
+The dime-sized wafer delivers chemotherapy directly to a site of the brain a tumor removal.
+In 1996, The Gliadel Wafer became the first therapy in more than two decades to extend the lives of patients with a deadly brain cancer called glioblastoma.
+(1) NIH Gliadel Wafer.

-Neuroscience will remain the most unknown frontier in science and medicine where the opportunity for biomaterial interventions seems endless.
+Neuroscience will remain the most unknown frontier in science and medicine where the opportunity for biomaterial interventions appears endless.